Recap of Supernatural Season 1, Episode 17:

-Of all the thing we hunted, how many existed just because people believed in them?
+Of all the things we hunted, how many existed just because people believed in them?

 People believe in Santa Claus